cogtoolslab/neurosketch/README.md

 Taken together, our study provides novel insight into the functional relationship between visual production and recognition in the brain.

 # Experimental procedure
+For full details, see Methods section of [paper]((https://www.jneurosci.org/content/early/2019/12/23/JNEUROSCI.1843-19.2019).
 - Each participant completed 10 runs in total: 2 (localizer recognition runs) + 2 (pre recognition runs) + 4 (drawing runs) + 2 (post recognition runs)
 - There were 4 3D objects used in this study: bed, bench chair, table.
 - During recognition runs, participants viewed each object 20 times per run (stimulus duration = 1000ms).
 - During production runs, participants drew two objects in alternating sequence.
 Each drawing trial lasted 23 TR (each TR = 1.5s).

-# Scanning parameters

-For full information about scanning parameters, see: `/metadata/fmri_sequence_info`

 # fMRI data preprocessing
     Note: ALL OF THE OUTPUTS FROM THIS STAGE HAVE BEEN PROVIDED AND ARE READILY AVAILABLE, SO THESE STEPS ARE NOT NECESSARY

+### Scanning parameters: For full information about scanning parameters, see: `https://github.com/cogtoolslab/neurosketch/blob/master/metadata/fmri_sequence_info/accel4_2x2x2mm_1500TR_OFFppf.pdf`

 ### INPUT:
 * DICOM archives for each subject: `data/raw/$SUBJ/raw.tar.gz`